Wear “good shoes.”

 The New Product Showcase features just what you think it would, new products, in categories including hard saltwater lure, fly rod, giftware and apparel.
 It’s open to buyers and media during the first portion of the show when they rate and vote for their favorite products in more than two dozen categories.
 It’s then opened to the rest of the show attendees after Best of Show winners are announced.

-I’m pleased to say some of the products I voted for (Catch and Release Gift Shop Fish Prints was one of my faves.
-Think of it as the next generation of taxidermy, it’s a print the size of the fish you caught.) ended up winning, including the overall Best of Show which went to BOTE Rover paddle board.
+I’m pleased to say some of the products I voted for ( opens in a new windowCatch and Release Gift Shop Fish Prints was one of my faves.
+Think of it as the next generation of taxidermy, it’s a print the size of the fish you caught.) ended up winning, including the overall Best of Show which went to opens in a new windowBOTE Rover paddle board.

 But, looking at ALL the products, I had to wonder, how much revolution, evolution, or innovation can there be in a fishing hook?
 Or even fishing line?
 Some companies seem to being making lighter and sturdier tackle while others are, well, simply changing a name.
 Big advancements seem to be in technology such as with depth finders.
 I mean, I haven’t seen much change since I was really into fishing back in the ’90s.
+I’m sure I even saw an electric ice auger that some fishermen use for ice fishing but I wasn’t sure.
+I was just caught up in all the excitement!

 See the lures in action in the Lure Tank and there’s a casting pond in the fly fishing area.
 I barely saw these in action since I was on the run most of the time.